traject/traject/README.md

     end
 ```

-As in the example, our handler will have access to the indexer's `logger` and `settings` via the context.
+As in the example, our handler will have access to the indexer's `logger` and
+`settings` via the context.

+Note this mechanism only covers errors encountered when mapping MARC to Solr.
+Writers have their own error handling mechanisms, which take network (un)reliability into account.
+See, e.g. [SolrJsonWriter](lib/traject/solr_json_writer.rb);
 ## The traject command Line

 The simplest invocation is: